 In SSU's Intensive English classes, instructors record attendance on a daily basis, and students are expected to be in class on time, every day.
 Students on F1 visas are required by Federal law to attend 18 hours of instruction in class every week.
 Students are expected to attend 100% of their scheduled classes, 18 hours of instruction per week (12 hours of core class and 6 hours of topic class).
-Unless evidence of legitimate mitigating circumstances can be verified by the DSO, failure to maintain 80% attendance by the end of the 13-week quarter will result in termination of student status by the P/DSO.
+Unless evidence of legitimate mitigating circumstances can be verified by the DSO, failure to maintain 80% attendance will result in termination of student status by the P/DSO.
 Tuition is non-refundable if a student is terminated.